ikhvorost/DLog/README.md

 22:48:30.399 [00] [DLOG] [LOG] <DLog.playground:7> hello world
 ```

-3) Log messages that are related to a specific scope:
+3) Log messages which are related to a specific scope:

 ``` swift
 let filter = Filter { item in